regstrtn/summer-coding/instructions/git.md

 #### How to 'push' those changes to the original repository that is owned by me?
 - Navigate to my original repository.
 At the top, you will see a few tabs, the third tab is called "Pull requests".
 Click on it.
 - There will be a green colored button "New Pull Request".
 Click on it.
-Follow the instructions, and done. :) Now I can go and approve that request and your test cases will show up in the original test case file.
+Follow the instructions, and done. :) Now I can go and approve that request and your test cases will show up in the original test cases file.
+Now anyone can download and test their code on those test cases.